-Basic life support (BLS) is the type of medical care provided by health professionals to persons experiencing cardiac arrest, obstructed airway or respiratory arrest such as cases of choking and drowning.
-The procedures involved in BLS include relieving obstructed airway, CPR (cardiopulmonary resuscitation), the use of automated external defibrillator (AED).
-The elements of basic life support include circulation, airway and breathing (CAB).
-Research places emphasis on providing chest compressions as the airway brings about delay which might cost the life of the victim.
+Basic life support (BLS) is the type of medical care provided by emergency medical teams and healthcare professionals to persons experiencing in hospital cardiac arrest, out of hospital cardiac arrest, or respiratory arrest, such as cases of choking and drowning.
+The procedures involved in Basic Life Support include relieving obstructed airways, CPR (Cardiopulmonary Resuscitation), and the use of an automated external defibrillator (AED).
+The elements of basic life support include circulation, airway, and breathing.
+Research places emphasis on providing chest compressions as the airway brings about delay, which might cost the victim’s life.

-When following the procedure, the rescuer focuses first on maintaining circulation of the victim to keep the victim alive as they await a specialized medical care.
+When following the procedure, the rescuer focuses first on maintaining the circulation of the victim to keep the victim alive as they await advanced life support or medical care.

-BLS skills and training saves lives as it takes care of critical medical emergencies.
-Without fast and appropriate attention, victims of cardiac arrest and obstructed airway can lose their lives.
-Health emergencies occur when least expected.
-The survival of the victim is dependent on whether there is a skilled professional to provide the necessary care.
+Basic Life Support skills and training save lives as it takes care of critical medical emergencies such as cardiac arrest management.
+Without immediate and appropriate attention, out-of-hospital cardiac arrest victims and the obstructed airways can lose their lives.
+Medical emergencies occur when least expected.
+The victim’s survival is dependent on whether there is a skilled professional to provide the necessary care.
 Whenever a person is not breathing, they are likely to die within a few minutes.
-However, with high quality CPR, the rescuer is able to keep the victim alive for some time by maintaining blood circulation within the body especially with the vital organs.
+However, with high-quality CPR, the rescuer can keep the victim alive for some time by maintaining blood circulation within the body, especially with vital organs.

-BLS training helps in the recognition of life-threatening emergencies and the appropriate treatment measures.
-The ability to provide proper diagnosis allows the rescuer to take the appropriate action within the shortest time possible.
+BLS training helps in recognition of life-threatening emergencies and the appropriate treatment measures.
+The ability to provide a proper diagnosis allows the rescuer to take the appropriate action within the shortest time possible.

-The basic life support course covers the following:
+The basic life support or bls training course covers the following:

 - Starting the chain of survival as soon as possible.

 - Performing high-quality chest compressions for victims of different ages.